BaluMediaServer/BaluMediaServer/README.md

     bool AuthRequired = true,                   // Disable full auth ignoring if a Users dict was passed (recommended just for testing) int MjpegServerQuality = 80                 // Sets a default Mjpeg Image compression quality by default, ideal if the image to display is small, avoiding using too much CPU
 )

+public Server(
+    ServerConfiguration config // Simple class to configure the server )
 ```

 #### Methods